2020/2021 SEASON has ended.

-The most common variety is the Suey Tung.
+The most common variety in Australia is the Suey Tung.
 These tend to be more affordable than the others, not as sweet.
 How do you know they’re Suey Tung?
-They have an assymetrical teardrop shape, skin is rather flat and like a medium-fine grade sandpaper.
+They have an asymmetrical teardrop shape, skin is rather flat and like a medium-fine grade sandpaper.

 Fay Zee Siu.
 The most popular variety among the lychee family, famous for its tiny, slim seed - giving more flesh for buck.
 The skin is very coarse, with bumps and ridges, and usually has green and yellow mottling.
 Shapewise more symmetrical, and long.
 Early to mid season variety.